-A caucus is a meeting sponsored by political parties where you and your neighbors from your voting precinct meet together once every two years (even-numbered years) to elect a few of your fellow neighbors as delegates to represent your voting precinct at the political party’s convention where candidates are chosen.
+A Caucus is a meeting sponsored by political parties where you and your neighbors from your voting precinct meet together once every two years (even-numbered years) to elect a few of your fellow neighbors as Delegates to represent your voting precinct and at the political party’s convention where candidates are chosen.

-Anyone can attend a caucus meeting, however, in order to participate (vote and run for office) in your neighborhood caucus you must live in the precinct, be at least 18 years of age by the general election date in November of that year, and already be a registered Republican or affiliate that night as a Republican.
+Anyone can attend a Caucus, however, in order to participate (to vote and run for office) in your neighborhood Caucus you must live in the precinct, be at least 18 years of age by the general election date in November of that year, and be a registered Republican (or affiliate as a Republican that night).

-Members of each precinct vote for Precinct Officers, County Delegates, State Delegates, read the Party’s platform, discuss and learn about the Party’s candidates.
-The caucus starts at 7pm and usually last about 2 hours.
+Members of each precinct vote for Precinct Officers, County Delegates, State Delegates, read the Party’s platform, and discuss and learn about the Party’s candidates.
+The Caucus starts at 7pm and usually last about 2 hours, but may last longer.